OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-90-en.md

 This is the 90th issue of the biweekly report.

-XiangShan development-wise, the frontend team continued to fix performance bugs caused by BPU refactoring~~hoping that performance can reach pre-refactoring levels by the next biweekly report~~.
-The backend team is steadily advancing bug fixes and new feature development.
-The MemBlock team is continuously pushing forward with the V3 refactoring and testing of various modules, fixing some V2 functional bugs, optimizing timing, and improving code quality.
+In terms of XiangShan development, the frontend has implemented some new performance features in V3, while fixing multiple performance bugs caused by BPU refactoring~~hoping that the performance can reach the pre-refactoring level (x2) by the next biweekly report~~.
+The backend is advancing the design of the new vector unit in V3, while fixing some legacy bugs in V2.
+The MemBlock has added the berti prefetcher, while continuing to promote code refactoring in various modules and fixing some V2 functional bugs.

 <!-- more -->

-## Development Bonus
-The dual-core Kunming Lake V2 successfully booted GUI OpenEuler 24.03 on FPGA at 50MHz!
-We also successfully ran LibreOffice and had a passionate game of DOOM!
-This marks a milestone in XiangShan's verification work and gives us greater confidence.

-Due to the low frequency of the FPGA, the boot is a bit slow, so please be patient~

-(Due to GitHub limitations, please watch on the official WeChat public account)

-~~Please ignore the image quality issue, this is an extremely artistic shaky camera~~

 ## Recent Developments